jeremyzilar/mada/_pages/faq.md

 ### 6. Are you redeveloping all of Midtown?

 No. MADA's scope includes the Visual Arts Center buildings and barracks constructed for the Brunns Military Hospital during WW II, which is approximately 4 acres out of the 64-acre Midtown site that used to be the College of Santa Fe and Santa Fe University of Art and Design.

-The City of Santa Fe is responsible for the other 60 acres of development within Midtown, including investing in infrastructure, parks and a plaza.
-We are excited to be neighbors with Aspect Media Village, Sky Cinemas Midtown, Tenderfire Restaurant, Wise Fool, Exodus Ensemble, and the New Mexico Tech Innovation Hub!
-We are also excited that the City plans to sell or lease additional parcels on the Midtown site, and expects to support development for over 1000 homes on the Midtown site!
+The City of Santa Fe is responsible for the other 60 acres of development within Midtown, including over $70 million in new infrastructure for roads, utilities, stormwater management, a park and a plaza - this will all support the full redevelopment of the Midtown site.
+The City expects to support development for over 1000 homes on the Midtown site!

+We are excited that redevelopment is already underway and that we have great neighbors such as Aspect Media Village, Sky Cinemas Midtown, Tenderfire Restaurant, Wise Fool, Exodus Ensemble, and the New Mexico Tech Innovation Hub!

 ### 7. Is MADA purchasing property on the Midtown site?

-No. Our plan will lease the City property through a long-term ground lease for 50 years at $1 per year.
+No. MADA will have a long-term ground lease for 50 years at $1 per year.
 This allows us to sublease to partner organizations and creative enterprises at below-market rents that provide them with long-term sustainability.
 MADA is raising needed capital to renovate and improve the City-owned buildings as a form of civic infrastructure and investment in our social sector.
-The City plans to invest over $70 million in new infrastructure for roads, utilities, and stormwater management, to support the full redevelopment of the Midtown site.

 ### 8. What is the current status of the project?

 The MADA Ground Lease is going through the City Hall process!
 Mayor Michael Garcia is sponsoring legislation, with co-sponsors Councilors Pilar Faulkner and Jamie Cassutt, for MADA's Ground Lease to be approved by the Governing Body.
-MADA's Ground Lease will be introduce on April 29, Public Comments will be on May 13, Committee meetings will be between May 18-26, and the Governing Body will vote on the MADA Ground Lease on June 10.
+MADA's Ground Lease will be introduced on April 29, Public Comments will be on May 13, Committee meetings will be between May 18-26, and the Governing Body will vote on the MADA Ground Lease on June 10.

 ### 9. How can the public support this project?